holaplex/.github/profile/README.md

 ## Services Catalogue

-Hub is built on a shared [Redpanda](https://redpanda.com/), which is a streaming data platform that is compatible with Kafka.
-Each of the services within the Hub has its own [GraphQL API](https://graphql.org/), which means that there are multiple APIs to interact with.
-However, these APIs are stitched together using the [Apollo Federated Router](https://www.apollographql.com/docs/router/) to form a single API endpoint.
-This makes it easier for developers to interact with the Hub without having to deal with multiple APIs separately.
-The use of the Redpanda cluster ensures that the messages emitted and processed by the Hub are reliable and scalable.
+Hub is a collection of loosely coupled microservices that emit and process messages through a shared Redpanda cluster, a Kafka compatible streaming data platform.
+The services also expose their own GraphQL API that are stitched together into a single API endpoint using Apollo Federated Router.

-- [Hub Console](https://github.com/holaplex/hub) - A user-friendly management console for interacting with the Hub API.
+- [Hub Console](https://github.com/holaplex/hub) - User-friendly management console for interacting with the Hub API, built with Next.js and TypeScript.

-- [Hub NFTs](https://github.com/holaplex/hub-nfts) -  Enables the minting and indexing of NFT campaigns on multiple blockchains, with support for cross-chain interoperability.
+- [Hub NFTs](https://github.com/holaplex/hub-nfts) - Multi-chain minting and indexing of NFT campaigns.
+Leverages the Redpanda platform for inter-service communication.

-- [Hub Orgs](https://github.com/holaplex/hub-orgs) - Catalogs all organizations, projects, and memberships for the Hub, enabling easy management of your team and NFT campaigns.
+- [Hub Orgs](https://github.com/holaplex/hub-orgs) - Catalogue of all organizations, projects, and memberships for Hub.

-- [Hub Treasuries](https://github.com/holaplex/hub-treasuries) - Allows the creation of custodial wallets using Fireblocks, as well as the submission of blockchain transactions using Hub custodial wallets.
+- [Hub Treasuries](https://github.com/holaplex/hub-treasuries) - Creates crypto wallets using Fireblocks and submits blockchain transactions using Hub custodial wallets.

-- [Hub Customers](https://github.com/holaplex/hub-customers) - Offers customer references that receive a treasury for storing crypto wallets, enabling easy management of customer data and resources.
+- [Hub Customers](https://github.com/holaplex/hub-customers) - Manages customer references that receive a treasury for storing crypto wallets.

-- [Hub Permissions](https://github.com/holaplex/hub-permissions) - Manages all permission relationships for the Hub, leveraging Ory Keto for easy access control and delegation of authority.
+- [Hub Permissions](https://github.com/holaplex/hub-permissions) - Contains all permission relationships for the Hub, leveraging Ory Keto for ACL, RBAC, and other access models.

-- [Hub Identities](https://github.com/holaplex/hub-identities) - Manages all identities for the Hub, with a GraphQL API for Ory Kratos.
-This allows for easy management of user accounts and authentication.
+- [Hub Identities](https://github.com/holaplex/hub-identities) - Manages all identities for Hub.
+Provides a GraphQL API for interacting with Ory Kratos, the identity server.

-- [Hub Credentials](https://github.com/holaplex/hub-credentials) - Enables the creation of API credentials for Hub, with a GraphQL API for Ory Hydra.
-This allows for secure and easy integration of external applications with the Hub API.
+- [Hub Credentials](https://github.com/holaplex/hub-credentials) - Allows creation of API credentials for Hub.
+Provides a GraphQL API for interacting with Ory Hydra.

-- [Hub Webhooks](https://github.com/holaplex/hub-webhooks) - Receive webhook events as Hub resources change, using the Svix webhooks service.
-This enables easy integration with external systems and services, and enables real-time updates of Hub resources.
+- [Hub Webhooks](https://github.com/holaplex/hub-webhooks) - Receives webhook events as Hub resources change, using Svix webhooks service.

+- [Hub Credits](https://github.com/holaplex/hub-credits) - Allows users to pay for blockchain transactions and storage without needing tokens.
+Users can purchase credits using a credit card.

+- [Hub Messages](https://github.com/holaplex/hub-messages) - Listens for events emitted by services and sends emails to users using Postmark when applicable.

 ## Starter Projects